First modification: Last modification:

 The authors of the study point to two hypotheses: the young galaxy would be a particularly fertile ground for star formation, producing up to a hundred per year, a rate ten times higher than expected.

-It could be the so-called Population III stars that astronomers have yet to observe.
+It might be the so-called Population III stars that astronomers have yet to observe.
 They are primitive stars that were “more massive, more luminous and hotter than modern stars,” according to Fabio Pacucci, from the Center for Astrophysics at Harvard (United States), lead author of the study cited in the statement.

 Another option may be the presence of a supermassive black hole in the heart of the galaxy that absorbs huge amounts of gas and emits powerful ultraviolet radiation.